 It is proven that if a student is happy and fulfilled, they will thrive.
 Encouraging, respecting and nurturing each student’s areas of interest outside of the curriculum plays an important role in their academic development.

-At Britannica International School, Shanghai your child will have the opportunity to explore a wide range of co-curricular activities outside the classroom, from sports to arts.
+At Britannica International School, Shanghai your child will have the opportunity to explore a wide range of co-curricular activities outside the classroom, from sports through arts, languages and music.
 In the business world we recognise that invaluable networking opportunities are often made on the golf course, or through friends met at the opera.
 It is by having these experiences that each student is given an opportunity to take these skills forward into their working lives.

 Examples of extra-curricular activities at Britannica International School, Shanghai include:

 Arts and Music

 - Chamber Orchestra

 - Guitar Ensemble

 - Chess club

 - Dominoes group